On some aspects of the discretization of the Suslov problem: Application to : the Suslov problem

 The Suslov problem is a well-known example of a left-left system, introduced in \cite{Suslov}.
-It describes the motion of a rigid body suspended at its center of mass in the presence of a constraint that forces the projection of the body angular velocity along a direction fixed in the body to vanish.
-The generalization to the group $SO(n)$, called the {\it generalized Suslov problem}, has been described, both from continuous and discrete points of view, in \cite{FeKoz,FeZen,Jo,ZeBl}.
+It describes the motion of a rigid body suspended at one of its points in the presence of a constraint that forces the component of the body angular velocity in a direction fixed in the body frame to vanish.

 Let $\I=(\I_{ij})$ be the inertia tensor $\I:\alg\Flder\alg^*$ of the body, $\I^{-1}=(\I^{ij})$ its inverse, and $\omega\in\R^3$ be the body angular velocity vector.
 The dynamics is determined through the reduced Lagrangian \eqref{RedLagra}, which in this case reads $l:\alg\Flder\R$